You May Be Right

 The song is the first track off the album and begins with the sound of broken glass, which is included to metaphorically signify the smashing of the glass house from which the album is named.
-"You May Be Right" is also on Billy Joel's Greatest Hits – Volume I & Volume II (on disc 2) and Live at Shea Stadium: The Concert albums.
+"You May Be Right" is also on Billy Joel's Greatest Hits – Volume I & Volume II (on disc 2) and the live albums 2000 Years: The Millennium Concert, 12 Gardens Live, and Live at Shea Stadium: The Concert.
+A live duet with Elton John appears on the box set My Lives.

 Reception

 Cash Box said that the song is "witty, urbane and energetic," and that the "hard guitar" playing is "reminiscent of Chuck Berry and the Rolling Stones."
 Record World said that "Joel's rock energy blends well with his pop melodies on this smashing cut."

 Music video

 The video version differs from the album version.
 The most notable difference is the intro, where the sound of broken glass is replaced with "one, two, one, two, three, four".